 Sleeping Bags & Pillows

 Amazingly the vodka was still chilly even though we’d iced it hours earlier, thanks to another Yeti product, the Tundra 35 Cooler.
-It’s grizzly-proof, although the glamping website assured us closest we’d get to such savagery was perhaps a chipmunk.
+It’s grizzly-proof, although the glamping website assured us the closest we’d get to such savagery was perhaps a chipmunk.

 Blankets and Pads